Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-It is your right in Missouri to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in McDonald County, MO as soon as possible.
-If you already completed a field test and have been arrested for a DUI in Missouri, your DUI attorney in McDonald County, MO will build a defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+As a Missouri driver, you have the right to refuse to perform a field test.
+If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in McDonald County, MO immediately.
+If you have already completed a field test and were then arrested for a DUI in Missouri, your DUI attorney in McDonald County, MO will build a defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.

 Traffic Checkpoints in McDonald County, MO

-A checkpoint is a roadblock temporarily set up on a roadway as a way to randomly check drivers for behaviors like driving under the influence.
+A checkpoint is a temporary roadblock used to systematically screen drivers for behaviors like driving under the influence.
 Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Missouri legislators have discussed banning sobriety checkpoints, but curent Missouri law still allows police to use them.
+Missouri legislators have discussed banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Police departments in McDonald County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still prudent to familiarize yourself with your rights and the rules checkpoints must follow.
+Police departments in McDonald County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still prudent to educate yourself on your rights and the rules regulating checkpoints.
 If you are not sure, call a DUI attorney near you at (314) 900-HELP.

 • advertised to the public in advance